mythril-forge/homebrew-classes/cleric/cleric-channel-divinity.md

 You start with two such effects: Turn Undead and an effect determined by your divine domain.
 Your domain will grant you additional effects as you advance in cleric levels, as noted in the domain description.

-Some Channel Divinity effects require saving throws.
+Some Channel Divinity effects require Saving Throws.
 The DC for such effects from this class equals your cleric spell save DC.

 When you use your Channel Divinity, you choose which effect to create.